Beverly Hills Cop II: Production

-Paramount Pictures had planned a television series based on the first film.
-Murphy turned down the series but was willing to do a sequel.
-Producers Simpson and Bruckheimer hired Tony Scott to direct due to his success with the 1986 blockbuster film Top Gun.
+Paramount Pictures had planned a television series based on the 1984 film Beverly Hills Cop.
+Eddie Murphy turned down the series but was willing to do a sequel.
+Producers Don Simpson and Jerry Bruckheimer hired Tony Scott to direct due to his success with the 1986 blockbuster film Top Gun.
 The film was originally to be set and filmed in London and Paris; however, the script was re-written after Murphy expressed a reluctance to film outside the United States.

 Eddie Murphy's salary to star in the movie was $8 million.
 The budget of the movie was $27 million.
 Ronny Cox was going to have more screen time in the film, but couldn't due to his role in RoboCop.
 Filming began on November 10, 1986, and concluded on March 25, 1987, after 135 days of filming.

 Film editor Billy Weber said:"Marty Brest had passed on the sequel, and Tony was available.
 But, he wasn't a comedy guy, so after we ran the first cut, Don and Jerry just looked around, and shrugged, and said, "Huh."
 It wasn't a comedy – it played like a straight action movie, which made sense, because Tony was an action guy, and that's what he knew how to do best, so it was really action heavy.
 We just never had a great script, and it never had a chance of being as good as the first movie because the script never got there.
 They re-wrote the script after the first screening and more jokes were shot and added in, and it brought it up a little bit.
 Eddie also started to act up on the set, the primadonna behavior was starting to show, and he was always late for filming, but he got along great with Tony."